 Is a specialized dog food important for your dog?
 There are pros and cons to the issue, including the fact that a specialized food may be more expensive or difficult for you to obtain.
 But a very big plus to giving your dog a specialized dog food is that it may have the power to address a concerning issue.

 Your dog’s skin is sensitive to dietary imbalances and out-of-season allergies are most often food allergies.
 A specialized dog food tailor-made for sensitive skin issues may go a long way toward easing your pooch’s dietary-related skin condition.

 An outer layer on your dog’s skin traditionally protects him from “itchiness.”
-An allergic reaction (such as to his food) can cause this protective barrier to dwindle, exposing nerve endings that then become itchy and/or inflamed.
+An allergic reaction can cause this protective barrier to dwindle, exposing nerve endings that then become itchy and/or inflamed.
 Most hypoallergenic dog foods are designed to avoid the use of ingredients most likely to provoke an allergic reaction.
 These include, but are not limited to:

 Keep in mind that canines aren’t naturally allergic to most of these ingredients.
 They react because these elements are the ones most commonly used in commercial dog food formulations.

 A hypoallergenic dog food may address the issue of sensitive skin by either providing novel ingredients and/or limiting ingredients.
 Ingredients such as pheasant, buffalo, millet, even kangaroo sound exciting.
-But they are also ingredients that your pet is unlikely to have been exposed to, experts believe he is less likely to have developed sensitivities to them.
+But they are also ingredients that your pet is unlikely to have been exposed to.
+Therefore your dog is less likely to have developed sensitivities to them.